tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/authjs.md

 <!-- TODO: Maybe a short video for this section -->

-Now that you have setup the AuthJS Authentication Provider you can test it out.
+Now that you have set up the Auth.js auth provider you can test it out.

 ### Testing Authentication Locally